jfbus/templ-components/README.md

 ### IfEmpty

-Renders the first non empty string from all parameters.
+Renders the first non empty string from a list of string parameters.

 ```go
 helper.IfEmpty(item.Value, "???")